gregorwolf/zgeocode/README.txt

 Source:    ZNOM
 Exclusive: X

+If you want to maintain the geocoder for all countries run the report GEOCODING_CUSTOMIZING_MASS from the Package SZGEOCODING.

 The last step is adding these lines in the customizing for "Assign Relevant Address Fields for Geocoding":

 Source  Field